slongfield/wolfwig/notes/devlog.md

 ### 2019-05-28

 * Applying that new macro bit by bit.
-* Would be nice to have a macro to create getters and setters, but apparently can't concatinate names together in macros. :/
+* Would be nice to have a macro to create getters and setters, but apparently can't concatenate names together in macros. :/

 ### 2019-05-27